ArcaneTrickster/git_tutorial_example_app/README.md

 * $ git pull 				  // pull latest version of repo from remote repository.
 * $ rm -rf .git         			     // this will remove your .git folder and end all git services to your project.

+* // if you delete something on your project and want to move to previous state,use :-
+* $ git fetch origin master
+* $ git reset --hard FETCH_HEAD

 create a file with :- touch <file name>.